 Lego Is Good!

 We like our children to play with Lego too.
 It feels right.
-We are confident that they are using their imagination and able to make more and more complex models which they bring to us proudly for exclamation and praise.
-However, there is so much more to this activity that meets the eye.
+We are confident that they are using their imagination and ability to make more and more complex models which they bring to us proudly for exclamation and praise.
+However, there is so much more to this activity than meets the eye.

 Puzzling over the construction of a Lego Bionicle, my son's brain is fizzing and sparking, creating new pathways.
 Problem solving in this way will enable him to make use of those neural pathways when faced with a problem in the future.

 Unlike his mullet haircut, which won't help him with anything.

 As he plays with Lego; exploring how it fits together, working out what pieces work best to create his model, the child is developing his fine motor skills.
 Some of those pieces require quite intricate manipulation.
 These many manipulations will be repeated over and over again.
 This will help with writing and all kinds of other abilities in the future.
 At the same time, he is developing other skills too, which may not be apparent, such as logic, co-ordination and problem solving.

 In turn, these intense activities are causing synapses to fire in his brain, creating new neural pathways.
 Even while he sleeps, if he's had plenty of stimulation during the day, this process will continue to take place.